Streets of Porto

 Another very famous street inside Cedofeita is Miguel Bombarda.
 It has gained notoriety for its art galleries and emerging designer stores.

 This area of Porto is also known as the Bairro das Artes.
 Here, on the first Saturday of the month, simultaneous art gallery openings occur in a festive atmosphere.

 If you get hungry while visiting this street, inside the CC Bombarda you have a large terrace for lunch.

 This street intersects Rua de Santa Catarina and harbors The Coliseu, where events and concerts are held frequently.
 You will also find a popular bar & restaurant for a more alternative crowd, called Maus Hábitos (the pizzas are great).
 In addition, two of Porto’s most popular places to eat francesinhas, Lado B and Café Santiago are also situated in Rua de Passos Manuel.

 If you go up the street, you reach the Praça dos Poveiros and the São Lázaro Garden.
-In front of these gardens is located the Municipal Library, which can be a stop to rest if you visit Porto with children While they browse some books in Portuguese.
-On the opposite side of the garden is Casa Guedes, a restaurant famous for its delicious local specialities sold at bargain prices: less than 5€.
+The Municipal Library is located in front of these gardens, which can be a stop to rest if you visit Porto with children While they browse some books in Portuguese.
+On the opposite side of the garden is Casa Guedes, a restaurant famous for its delicious local specialties sold at bargain prices: less than 5€.